Header image courtesy of La Vache! (via Facebook)

 Beefbar, 2/F, Club Lusitano, 16 Ice House Street, Central | (+852) 2110 8853

-There’s a reason the Grand Hyatt Steakhouse remains a firm favourite in Hong Kong.
-The sophisticated, classic American restaurant serves only top-of-the-range beef, sourced from the United States, the UK, and other parts of the world, alongside 160 labels of international wines and over 600 bottles from around the world.
+There’s a good reason the Grand Hyatt Steakhouse remains a firm favourite in Hong Kong.
+This sophisticated, classic American restaurant serves only top-of-the-range beef, sourced from the United States, the UK, and other parts of the world, alongside 160 labels of international wines and over 600 bottles from around the world.

 Channelling the elite “members-only” clubs of the Edwardian era, Argentinian steakhouse Buenos Aires Polo Club dishes up oodles of atmosphere with its juicy cuts.
 Within the masculine dining area, decorated with equestrian sporting memorabilia, an unparalleled steak knife collection, and framed oil paintings, guests can indulge in a comprehensive menu of premium meats cooked in the “asado” grilling tradition of Argentina.